PyBioProx/PyBioProx/paper/main.md

 labelling two or more biomarkers with distinct fluorescent tags, the biomarkers can be visualized by immunofluorescence microscopy methods.
-Taking single or multiple images along the Z-axis in the same X/Y axes (referred to as a z-stack) allows the distribution of the biomarkers in 2D or 3D space to be observed.
+Taking single or multiple images along the Z-axis in the same X/Y axes (referred to as a Z-stack) allows the distribution of the biomarkers in 2D or 3D space to be observed.
 Once images are captured, the relationship between the fluorescently-tagged biomarkers can be assessed.
 A simplistic analysis of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent overlap as colocalization.
-A range of more sophisticated automated co-localization analyses exist, and can be broadly grouped into pixel-based and object-based methods [1](#1).
+A range of more quantitative co-localization analyses exist ranging in complexity that can provide more robust quantification ([1](#1)).
 In this paper, we introduce PyDist; a user-friendly object-based colocalization module written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
 Analysis of co-localization by distance measurements is not a novel concept.
-For example, an excellent tool implemented in ImageJ called DiAna allows for the detailed distance-based analysis of pairs of differently labelled fluorescent objects [2](#2).
+For example, a tool implemented in ImageJ called DiAna allows for the detailed distance-based analysis of pairs of differently labelled fluorescent objects [2](#2).
 The core advantages that PyDist brings include improved speed affording a high aptitude